reallinkD/TF2Changes/General.md

 ## Quality of Life
 - Show tiers in leaderboard correctly
-- Reinabel hitbox commands
+- Reenable hitbox debug commands
-- If ou join a community server the matchmaking system shouldn't pull the player back on the valve
+- If you join a community server the matchmaking system shouldn't pull the player back on the Valve server
 - Button clipping with 60 backpack sites
 - Miss Pauling shouldn't call for new contracts if there aren't any left
 - Re-enable changing teams and spectator